CommonGateway/CoreBundle/docs/features/Action_handlers.md

 ## Using existing action handlers

-With any ActionHandler comes the possibility to creating a Common Gateway Action for it.
+With any ActionHandler comes the possibility of creating a Common Gateway Action for it.
 Actions can be created in a few different ways:
 - With the Common Gateway admin UI. _Tab 'Actions' in the sidebar._
 - By including your Action directly in the [installation files](Plugins.md#adding-core-schemas-to-your-plugin) of the bundle ([Common Gateway plugin](Plugins.md)) you are working with.
-- Use an API-platform tool like Postman to directly POST (, PATCH or UPDATE) your Action on the Common Gateway you are working with.
+- Use an API-platform tool like Postman to directly POST (, PATCH, or UPDATE) your Action on the Common Gateway you are working with.

-Creating Actions with the Gateway UI is easy and straight forward, but in some cases the configuration of an Action is to complex for the Gateway UI to handle.
+Creating Actions with the Gateway UI is easy and straightforward, but in some cases, the configuration of an Action is too complex for the Gateway UI to handle.
-In these cases you will probably need to look into one of the other two options.
+In these cases, you will probably need to look into one of the other two options.

 In order to understand Actions better please read here which properties any Action should at least have:
 - A `name`, your Action is going to need a name.